 But here’s a rough timeline you can use as a guide.
 Again – your timing will vary.

-Day 1 – Author uploads book and all metadata (author bio, description, pricing, etc.) to BookBaby system, pays and checks out.
+Day 1 – Author uploads book and all metadata (author bio, description, pricing, etc.) to BookBaby system, pays, and checks out.
 If you do not have formatting, design, or eBook on your order, you will be issued Now Proofs prior to checking out.
 These will be the only digital proofs that you receive.

 At this point the clock stops at BookBaby and starts with the author.
 It’s up to the author how quickly or slowly this process will go.
 Authors can approve their book proof in 1 day or 101 days.
 The average time for proof approval is approximately 7 days.

-Day 20 – Your book will begin to appear at Amazon, Barnes & Noble and other stores in a pre-sales status.
+Day 20 – Your book will begin to appear at Amazon, Barnes & Noble, and other stores in a pre-sale status.
 Customers can purchase your book online but it will not be shipped until after the book release date.
-(Note this could be on Day 14 or Day 28 based on seasonality and other factors.)
+(Note: this could be on day 14 or day 28 based on seasonality and other factors.)

 Day 50 – Your book has been ordered by Amazon and is ready to be shipped to customers.
-To gauge reader demand, Amazon requires a minimum of 28 days in pre-sale status for all new titles.
+To gauge reader demand, Amazon requires a minimum of 8 weeks in pre-sale status for all new titles.
 This allows them to calculate a 2 week inventory forecast.
 Amazon's goal is to maintain 2 weeks’ worth of inventory of your title in their warehouse so they can display a stocking message of "In Stock.
-Ships Today".
-They use demand during the presale to build this forecast and then they order the books from us towards the end of the presale.
-(Note – this could be on day 40 to day 60 depending on seasonality and other factors.)
+Ships Today."
+They use demand during the pre-sale to build this forecast and then they order the books from us towards the end of the pre-sale.
+(Note – this could be on day 40 to day 60 depending on seasonality and other factors).